brandonfriend/gtamap/How-to-add-new-locations?.md

 Once you sent me over the new location configuration, you'll need to be patient until i reviewed it and either merged your pull request, or implemented your part of the `locations.json` into the official one.

-I'll let you know once i did :)
+I'll let you know as soon as I approved your addition :)